oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

 * *DoctrineTagGenerator*
 * *SimpleTagGenerator*
-* *TagGeneratorChain*
+* *ChainTagGenerator*

 DoctrineTagGenerator, for example, receives an entity object and creates a content tag based on information about entity type and the entity object ID.
-TagGeneratorChain combines all registered generators in the application.
+ChainTagGenerator combines all registered generators in the application.

-To create your own generator and add it into *TagGeneratorChain registry*, you should develop a class that implements **TagGeneratorInterface** and register it as a service with the **oro_sync.tag_generator** tag.
+To create your own generator, you should develop a class that implements **TagGeneratorInterface** and register it as a service with the **oro_sync.tag_generator** tag.

-To generate a content tag on the **frontend side**, you should use the **oro_sync_get_content_tags** Twig function that uses the
+To generate a content tag on the **frontend side**, you should use the **oro_sync_get_content_tags** Twig function:
-TagGeneratorChain service inside:

 .. code-block:: php
     :linenos: